Digital Surveillance Sensors

 names sensor names list of string

-• Names of sensors requiring auth token: twtr, gft, ght, ghtj, cdc, quid, wiki
+• Private sensors: twtr, gft, ght, ghtj, cdc, quid, wiki (require auth token)

 Optional